tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Egg Static](https://eggstatic.ca/home): 4.5/5.
 Good brunch food, nice drink, but service a little unprofessional.

 [Fox on John](https://www.foxonjohn.ca/): 4.7/5.
 The happy hour menu is so good, I order the spring roll, crispy chicken and truffle fries.
-Only truffle fries is just fine, a little bit too hard, compared to price, it is woth to go.
+Only truffle fries is just fine, a little bit too hard, compared to price, it is worth to go.

 [富来小厨](https://www.facebook.com/sangsfood/?locale=zh_CN): 4.5/5.
 Japanese toufu and Chiken hot pot is great, needs to book in advance.